 - If you're using the data connection on your phone, you may be charged for downloading these Apps, so be aware of that.

-- Any time you are modifying your phone, it's important to a back up your important files, contacts, and other information.
-Following the procedures to use Emoji on Facebook and Instagram are no exception.
+- When you are modifying your phone, it's important to a back up your important files, contacts, and other information.
+Following the procedures to use Emoji on Facebook and Instagram is no exception.
 You should make these modifications completely at your own risk.

 How to enable Emoji fonts on your Samsung Galaxy